hyparam/hyparquet/README.md

 To parse parquet files from a user drag-and-drop action, see example in [index.html](index.html).

+## Async

+Hyparquet supports asynchronous fetching of parquet files, over a network.
+You can provide an `AsyncBuffer` which is like a js `ArrayBuffer` but the `slice` method returns `Promise<ArrayBuffer>`.

 ## Supported Parquet Files

 The parquet format supports a number of different compression and encoding types.